Isaiah Canaan

-Isaiah Canaan (pronounced Cannon; born May 21, 1991) is an American professional basketball player for Olympiacos of the Greek Basket League and the EuroLeague.
+Isaiah Andre Canaan (pronounced Cannon; born May 21, 1991) is an American professional basketball player who plays for Crvena zvezda of the ABA League and the EuroLeague.
 He was an All-American college player at Murray State University.

 College career

 Canaan, a 6'0" guard from Biloxi, Mississippi, went to Murray State after leading Biloxi High School to the 5A Mississippi state championship as a senior.
 Canaan had an instant impact for the Racers, as he averaged 10.4 points per game and led the Racers in three-point percentage at .485 as a freshman in the 2009–10 season.
 He was named 2010 Ohio Valley Conference (OVC) freshman of the year as the Racers went 17–1 in OVC play, winning the league.
 They also won the 2010 OVC tournament.
 Canaan was named tournament MVP as he scored 16 points off the bench for the Racers in the final.
 Murray State went on to knock off 4-seeded Vanderbilt in the NCAA tournament, before losing to eventual national runner-up Butler 54–52 in the second round.

 In his sophomore year, Canaan raised his scoring average to 11.7 points per game and was named to the first team All-OVC team.
 He led the Racers to their second straight OVC regular-season championship.
 Though they lost in the 2011 OVC tournament, the Racers again went to the postseason in the form of the 2011 National Invitation Tournament.

 As a junior, Canaan and the Racers had a breakout season.
 Canaan was named to the preseason All-OVC team.
 Led by Canaan, Murray State began the season with a school and conference record 23 straight wins.
 Included was a 2011 Great Alaska Shootout tournament championship, as Canaan was named MVP, scoring 36 in the tournament final.
 Canaan, the Racers' leading scorer, was named to the finalist lists for the Bob Cousy Award and the Oscar Robertson Award.

 On February 17, 2018, Murray State retired Canaan's number 3 jersey.